asiomchen/mldd23_project1/README.md

 * latent_vectors.csv - latent vectors found by the search
 * info.txt - information about the search

+**Please locate the path of latent_vectors.csv file inside results/SVC_{timestamp} directory.
+This file will be created once the bayesian search for latent vectors of active class is finalized.**

 ### Generate compound libraries from found latent vectors

-Please locate the path of latent_vectors.csv file inside results/SVC_{timestamp} directory.
-This file will be created once the bayesian search for latent vectors of active class is finalized.
+The generated compounds are filtered according to criteria, which can be modified in config_files/pred_config.ini.

 In order to generate a molecule library, run `python predict.py`.
 Provide path to latent_vectors.csv using -d (--data_path) flag, for example:

       python predict.py -d results/SVC_{timestamp}/latent_vectors.csv

 Other parameters can be set using the command line arguments:
 ```
 -d DATA_PATH, --data_path DATA_PATH